RDMurray/cwapu/README.md

 You can, of course, replace it with anything you find in the language you wish to practice, as long as it meets the aforementioned characteristics.
 I owe the Italian language dictionary to *Piero Tofy*, whom I thank wholeheartedly.

+## Counting Exercise
+This part of the program is simply used to track any activity that requires a positive or negative response.
+For example, you might want to listen to words or groups in CW and tell the computer whether you understood the group or not.
+If you did, press the space bar; if not, press another key, and to finish, press Esc.
+At the end, you will see a report indicating the total attempts, successful ones, failed ones, and the corresponding percentages.
+As always, you can add a comment and save everything in the exercise journal so that you can track your improvements over time.

+Sure, here's the translation:

+---

+## Transmission Exercise
+In this exercise, CWAPU will provide you with calls-like and a numerical sequence, both entirely fictional but useful for practicing on your CW key.
+When you participate in a contest or DX-Expedition, the skill required is to listen to QRZs and send them in CW quickly and without errors.
+Here, you can practice reading the calls on the screen and reproducing them in telegraphy.
+As always, press Esc to end the exercise.

 ## Helping
 If you have the willing to be part of the project, contact me.
 Gabe, IZ4APU.